 Amberflo provides you an Amazon S3 bucket with access rights and controls to write meters.

 Most companies have investments made in a centralized logging infrastructure (such as AWS CloudWatch).
-And even though logging systems are not designed for metering, it is not uncommon for companies trying to use logging as a "catch all" for data streams since logging is integrated into your system code.
+Although logging systems are not designed for metering, it is not uncommon for companies trying to use logging as a "catch all" for usage data streams since logging is integrated with system code.

 See Log Ingestion